a minimalist baby registry for small space living

 Baby Gym — Once Izzy was a few months old, I realized I needed some sort of baby play area for him, even though we were in our studio.
 I’m so glad we bought the Lovevery Play Gym because we got lots of use out of it!
 I can’t wait to see Luna explore it from birth.
 I especially like that you can use the mat on its own or with the gym and it’s all really easy to set up and break down.

 Board Books — Reading to our babies is super important to us and was a special way to bond as a family.
-Our board books have survived a lot.
+We adore the seasons picture board books by Gerda Muller and the Indestructibles baby books, as well as all the classics!

-Nose Aspirator — We’ve tried the the classic bulb aspirators and the Nose Frida and to be honest, I prefer the old school ones.
-The Nose Frida worked all right but seemed to require lots of replacement parts and I just didn’t have the energy to keep track of all of it.
-Also, Izzy rarely sat still long enough for me to get it all set up.
-A bulb aspirator is what worked for us so it’s what we’ll be sticking to!
+Nasal Aspirator — We tried both the classic bulb aspirators and the Nose Frida and to be honest, I prefer the old school ones.
+The Nose Frida worked all right, but seemed to require lots of replacement parts and I just didn’t have the energy to keep track of all of it.

-I know I’m referring to this as a minimal registry, but holy moly!
+I know I referred to this as a minimal registry, but holy moly!
 It still feels like a whole lot.
 But like I was saying, a new baby is a whole, tiny person who needs their own stuff!
-The good news is, over half of what I listed here can likely be reused for a second child.
-That’s been the case for us at least!

 I’ve linked as much as I could in my Amazon Storefront to help make creating a registry there quick and easy for you.
 Also, feel free to comment with anything that you might have found to be essential that I missed!
 The more info we can offer expecting parents, the better!